waldekglaz/Simon-Game/README.md

 ### Built with

-- Html and Css has benn provided by Angela Yu
+- Html and Css has been provided by Angela Yu as part of The Complete 2022 Web Development Bootcamp
 - jQuery

 ### What I learned